Travis Carter Enterprises: Rebirth

 In 2004, Carter left NASCAR's top division to focus on mentoring his son Matt Carter who was working his way up the stock car ranks in the USAR Hooters Pro Cup Series.
 For two years, Carter drove for other teams while under his father's guidance.

-In 2007, Travis Carter announced his return to NASCAR with the help of Newman/Haas Racing co-owner Carl Haas, Indianapolis Motor Speedway chairman Mari Hulman George, and Mi-Jack Company founder Michael A. Lanigan.
-Their driver was Kyle Krisiloff and they carried the No. 14 with ppc Racing's No. 22's owner points from 2006.
+In 2007, Travis Carter announced his return to NASCAR with the help of Newman/Haas Racing co-owner Carl Haas, Indianapolis Motor Speedway chairman Mari Hulman George, and Mi-Jack Products founder Michael Lanigan.
+The team ran in the Busch Series under the Carl A. Haas Motorsports banner.
+Their driver was Kyle Krisiloff, and they carried the No. 14 with ppc Racing's No. 22's owner points from 2006.
 Sponsorship was originally limited to Clabber Girl, owned by Hulman & Company.
 Later in the season Walgreens and Eli Lilly and Company signed on to sponsor the car.
 At one point in the 2007 campaign, the team was to be merged with Yates/Newman/Haas/Lanigan Racing as a part of a deal between team owner Carl Haas and Nextel Cup owner Robert Yates.
 The team was to be the second Busch team for YNHL until Robert Yates announced his retirement following the 2007 season and ended the partnership with Newman/Haas/Lanigan Racing.
 Krisiloff was released at the end of the season, and the team lost its sponsors as well.
 The team began the 2008 season under the banner of Richardson-Haas Motorsports, and the team ran at Daytona in 2008 with David Gilliland sponsored by Music City Illinois but crashed out.
 The team was to run at Auto Club Speedway with Eric Norris but withdrew.